 That said, this is a delicate knife.
 Ceramic is fragile, and some users reported their knife breaking or chipping on hard foods.

-If you want an out of body experience while using a knife, then you might want to check out the Mac Knife SK-65 Superior Santoku Knife, 6-1/2-Inch, Silver.
-Well, maybe not quite that.
-But, it was America Test Kitchen’s top pick.
+If you want an out-of-body experience while using a knife, then you might want to check out the Mac Knife SK-65 Superior Santoku Knife, 6-1/2-Inch, Silver.
+Well, maybe the experience isn’t quite out of body, but it’s pretty spectacular, nonetheless.
+And, it was America’s Test Kitchen’s top pick.
 Be warned, though… perfection is not cheap.

 The handle is also super comfortable, but you’d expect it to be, given that it’s ergonomically designed.